Fork me on GitHub

 Next steps

-• If you have workloads split across different networks or clouds, we recommend setting up Trusted Clusters.
-Read how to get started in our Trusted Clusters guide.
+• If you have workloads split across different networks or clouds, we recommend setting up trusted clusters.
+Read how to get started in Configure Trusted Clusters.